schollz/paracosms/README.md

 **imported samples:** imported samples are assumed to already have been processed for gapless playback. read the tutorial below to edit your samples for gapless playback:

-<details><summary>a tutorial on making audio with gapless playback.</summary>
+<details><summary>a tutorial on making audio with gapless playback.</summary><br>

-to aid this, I created [a tool to automatically make seamless loops][AToolToAutomaticallyMakeSeamless] out of audio. to use this tool simply rename your file to include `bpmX` in the filename (where `X` is the source bpm of the file). for example, a 120 bpm file, "`drums.wav`" would be renamed "`drums_bpm120.wav`". then install `seamlessloop` by running this in maiden:
+I created [a tool to automatically make seamless loops][AToolToAutomaticallyMakeSeamless] out of audio. to use this tool simply rename your file to include `bpmX` in the filename (where `X` is the source bpm of the file). for example, a 120 bpm file, "`drums.wav`" would be renamed "`drums_bpm120.wav`". then install `seamlessloop` by running this in maiden:

 ```
 os.execute("wget -P /tmp/ https://github.com/schollz/seamlessloop/releases/download/v0.1.1/seamlessloop_0.1.1_Linux-RaspberryPi.deb && sudo dpkg --install /tmp/seamlessloop*.deb && seamlessloop --version")